apache/incubator-hivemall/docs/gitbook/embedding/word2vec.md

 ;
 ```

+Hivemall's word2vec supports two type words; string and int.
+String type tends to use huge memory during training.
+On the other hand, int type tends to use less memory.
+If you train on small dataset, we recommend using string type,
+because memory usage can be ignored and HiveQL is more simple.
+If you train on large dataset, we recommend using int type,
+because it saves memory during training.

 # Create sub-sampling table

 Sub-sampling table is stored a not deleted probability per word.
 During word2vec training,
 sub-sampled words are ignored.
 It works to train fastly and to consider the imbalance the rare words and frequent words by reducing frequent words.
-If you want to know detail of Sub-sampling,
+If you want to know detail of sub-sampling,
 please check Eq.5 in the [original paper](http://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf).

 ```sql